-The US is quite the country.
-So many people from other countries dream to move to the US and live the “American dream”.
+The United States is quite the country.
+So many people from other countries dream to move to the USA and live the “American dream”.
 The US has great shopping, the best military, loads of power, an amazing music and film industry, and it’s the birth country of Wikipedia and Disneyland.

 1. Their work is their identity.